oezgi/REP-Paper/README.md

 The original study is partly **reproducible**, as our reproduced analysis produced nearly identical results once key methodological details were clarified.
 The study's findings regarding the significant reduction in home advantage during the COVID-19 pandemic were confirmed.

 The original study analyzed the difference in points gained at home and away across multiple leagues and seasons, highlighting a largely positive home advantage for non-COVID seasons.
-Four key analyses were performed, which were successfully reproduced in this study with exact results:
+Four key analyses were performed, which were nearly successfully reproduced in this study :

 **Home vs. Away Points:** Differences between points gained at home and away were assessed.
 The results consistently showed a significant positive home advantage for all leagues in non-COVID seasons.